-BE IT FURTHER RESOLVED, that actual award of the above Mini Grant shall be contingent upon satisfactory compliance with all preconditions to funding specified.
+BE IT FURTHER RESOLVED, that actual award of the above grants shall be contingent upon satisfactory compliance with all preconditions to funding specified.

-BE IT FURTHER RESOLVED, that the San Marcos Community Foundation Grant Funding Committee's decision is based upon its determination that each of the above-referenced requests meets applicable legal requirements for funding as a non-profit activity and conforms to Foundation policies pertaining to grant awards.
+BE IT FURTHER RESOLVED, that the Board's decision is based upon its determination that the above-referenced requests meet applicable legal requirements for funding as a non-profit activity and conform to Foundation policies pertaining to grant awards.